kindelia/Kindelia/README.md

 - It can host **functional apps** cheaply, thanks to the [HVM](https://github.com/kindelia/hvm) and its functional opcodes.

-- It can host **real-time apps** cheaply, thanks to reversible heap snapshots and zero-cost SSTOREs.
+- It can host **real-time apps** cheaply, thanks to 1s blocks, reversible heaps and zero-cost SSTOREs.

 - It is **extremely minimalist**.
 The Rust client has about 10k LOC, vs 600k+ LOC for Go Ethereum.